 The first is the actual Jamestowne site, now a part of the National Park System (NPS).
 This is where English colonization (the first successful attempt) began in 1607.
 Captain John Smith and Pocahontas once roamed these same lands.

 Jamestown Settlement relives the experience of the original Jamestowne.
-It’s located nearby the original site, but is more interactive.
-The film is spectacular and not to be missed.
-As are the gallery exhibits which just seem to go on and on.
+It is located nearby the original site, but is more interactive.

 You could spend an entire day in the galleries alone, but there’s plenty more to see.
 Head outside with reenactments of daily life in a Powhatan Indian Village and a fort from the 1610-1614 colonial era.